sakshamved1/DevTinder-Backend/homework.md

     - Difference between Javascript Object & Json
     - Add the express.json middleware to the App
     - Make your signup API dynamic to receive data from the End user

+    - User.findone With duplicate email ids, which object returned
+    - Get User by Email
+    - API - Feed API - GET /feed - Get all the users from Database
+    - API - GET user by id